www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

       Otherwise, there it is unreasonable expensive to understand the optimizer's approach.
     * [ ] Check why current optimization cannot solve the problem by testing it via a smaller demand set.
         * [ ] Proposals are not used or do not work at all.
 Maybe this is the not propagation problem. -> Proposals are not used at all.
-        * [ ] ConstraintGroupBasedRepair does somehow not apply repair on all demandGroupings, but removes all assignments of demandGroupings.
+        * [x] ConstraintGroupBasedRepair does somehow not apply repair on all demandGroupings, but removes all assignments of demandGroupings.
-          This leads to an empty solution.
+          This leads to an empty solution. -> This is not the case anymore.
-        * [ ] CURRENT Render history table like other table on webserver for local development.
+        * [x] Render history table like other table on webserver for local development.
 Why is it not visible?
             * [x] Render tables with no-context path as well.
             * [x] These are visible.
 Their paths with `history/event/history/mirror` which is irritating.
 It should be something like `history/event/assignment/mirror` instead.
-        * [x] Improve history.
+        * [x] Improve history, in order to better debug the optimizer.
             * [x] Show values in history table in dedicated columns for each column, to make it more easily readable and queryable. -> See http://localhost:8443/no-context/editor-data-query/exams/solution-assignment/history/mirror
             * [x] Create a dedicated option class for enabling table rendering, in order to standardize such a config.
             * [x] It does not make sense, that HistoryI is an assignment table.
 This is harder to managed and slower.